What is personalization for marketing?

 To build relevant browsing journeys for your different segments, you can contextualize all the elements of your website.
 Here are some tactics for personalized marketing:

 Emphasize the most relevant content for your visitor according to their interests or their geolocation.
 For example, suggest a local restaurant or regional news, etc.

 Adapt the visitor’s journey on your website based on their habits, to enhance their experience.
 For example, highlight the product categories most viewed by the visitor, or re-organize your website’s sections and menus.

-Deliver on visitor needs based on the products they’ve viewed, thanks to simple manual rules.
-For example, you could highlight products based on the visitor’s purchasing power, target certain products only, or use social proof or urgency messages.
+Fulfill visitor needs based on the products they’ve viewed, thanks to simple manual rules such as segments.
+For example, you could create product recommendations based on the visitor’s purchasing power, target certain products only, or use social proof or urgency messages.

-Go further than simply addressing consumers by name in your emails.
+Go further than simply addressing consumers by name in your emails with personalized email marketing.
 Personalize communication based on your visitors’ on-site browsing behavior and interests.